-There are 56 existing stops along this Section 2 of the Proposed Scheme - 28 inbound stops and 28 outbound stops.
-Under the proposed Scheme, there will be a total of 76 bus stops along Section 2 with 37 inbound and 39 outbound stops.
-Table 6.16 presents a summary of the number and location of proposed new bus stops as a result of the scheme.
+There are currently a total of 56 bus stops along Section 2, 28 inbound and 28 outbound.
+Under the proposed Scheme, there will be a total of 76 bus stops along Section 2 with 37 inbound and 39 outbound stops than in the Do Minimum.
+The layout of new bus stops is considered to better serve the existing and future catchment and be closer to existing and new pedestrian crossing facilities for improved convenience.